 APPLICATION DEADLINE EXTENDED UNTIL MARCH 5, 2014.

 Applications will be reviewed by a faculty selection committee looking for:

 - Pronounced interest in/knowledge of American history and culture

 - Demonstrated maturity and reliability

-The number of students selected as Fellows will depend on donor support and other factors, but will be at least six in 2013.
+The number of students selected as Fellows will depend on donor support and other factors, but will be at least ten in 2014.
 The Starr Center will work to place Fellows in one of their preferred positions, although we cannot guarantee that each Fellow will ultimately be matched with one of his/her top choices.

 Selected interns will arrange their start/end dates directly with their host institutions.
 Most institutions have some flexibility in scheduling, although a few will need their interns to start by a certain date.

-To read about the Comegys Bight summer internships completed in 2012, click here.
+To read about past Comegys Bight summer internships, click here.

 For more information about specific positions or questions about the application process, contact Ted Maris-Wolf at the Starr Center at 410-810-7154, email@example.com.